The new UK Student visa route replaced the Tier 4 (General) student visa route on 5 October 2020.

 The Student visa route offers overseas students the chance to study at one of the highly sought UK educational institutions.

-From 1 January 2021, students from the EU, Switzerland, Norway, Iceland and Liechtenstein that come to the UK to study will also need a Student visa.
-Students who have settled or pre-settled status under the EU Settlement Scheme do not need to apply for a Student visa.
+From 1 January 2021, students from the EU, Switzerland, Norway, Iceland and Liechtenstein coming to the UK to study will need a Student visa.
+Students with settled or pre-settled status under the EU Settlement Scheme do not need to apply for a Student visa.

 You will need a place on a course by a licenced student sponsor.
 The proof of a place will be in the form of a Confirmation of Acceptance of Studies (CAS).
 A student will need the CAS before they can apply for the Student visa.